Nonye2K3/chia/FAQ.md

 ## How many confirmations do I need to trust a chia transaction is final?

 The new consensus uses correlated randomness (an idea introduced in [Proof-of-Stake Longest Chain Protocols: Security vs Predictability](http://tselab.stanford.edu/downloads/PoS_LC_SBC2020.pdf)) to prevent double dipping, and this converges much faster than a chain like Bitcoin. unless there is an attack or network split there is never a reorg.
 One still needs to wait for more than 6 blocks to get comparable confidence as one would get in Bitcoin for 6 blocks because in Chia the transactions are somewhat decoupled from the proofs (to prevent grinding), and as a consequence the farmers who contributed the x last blocks can collude to rewrite the transactions of the last x blocks.
 So you should wait for some x blocks, where x is large enough so you're confident that *at least one* of the x (randomly chosen) farmers who contributed the last x blocks will not collude (i.e., be malicious or get bribed).
 As this is a different type of attack as the one used to justify the 6 blocks Bitcoin rule, one can not just give a number that would correspond to the same confidence in Chia, but the 32 blocks (approx. 10 minutes) suggested in the current [new consensus document](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) (the "Farmer bribe foliage reorg attack " section on page 23) seems conservative.

+## Why is my wallet not synced?
+Why can I not connect to wallet from the GUI?
+In these cases, your wallet database might be corrupt.
+Try the following steps:
+1. Shut down chia and all chia proceses, check the task manager to see if they are all shut down.
+Note that this will cancel running plots, so be careful.
+2. Restart your computer
+3. Delete the ~/.chia/mainnet/wallet/db folder
+4. Restart chia

 # Support/Miscellaneous